- Instructions for Form 4626 - Introductory Material

 Line 1b.

 Enter the net income or loss of the other entities the AFSI of which is required to be aggregated with the AFSI of the corporation for purposes of determining if the corporation is an applicable corporation but that are not included in the corporation's AFS.
-Include net income or loss of members of the controlled group and corporate owned disregarded entities that were not included in the corporation's AFS.
-For example, if the corporation is an FPMG member, also include the net income of FPMG members that were not included already.
+Include net income or loss of members of the controlled group and corporate-owned disregarded entities that were not included in the corporation's AFS, and if the corporation is an FPMG member, also include the net income or loss of FPMG members that were not included already.
 If the other entity has been in existence for less than 3 tax years, enter information for the period during which the corporation existed.

 Line 1c.

-For a corporation that is not a member of an FPMG, enter net income or loss from entities included in the AFS but that are not in the controlled group.
+Enter net income or loss from entities included in the AFS but that are not in the controlled group, or in the case of an FPMG member, not in the FPMG or controlled group.
 Add net loss and subtract net income.

 Line 1d.